Joint Discrete Antenna Positioning and Beamforming Optimization in Movable Antenna Enabled Full-Duplex ISAC Networks: Joint Discrete Antenna Positioning and Beamforming Optimization Algorithm

 \textit{Velocity Update Criterion:} In the $j$-th iteration, the velocity update of each particle is given by

 where $j$ is the number of iterations and $0\leq\textit{j}\leq\textit{J}$. $\omega $ is the inertia weight, which can be expressed as

-with ${\omega _{\max }} = 1.2$, ${\omega _{\min }} = 0.4$ generally taken. ${c_1}$ and ${c_2}$ are local and global learning factors that push each particle towards the local and global optimal positions, respectively. ${e_1}$ and ${e_2}$ are uniformly distributed random numbers in the range $[0,1]$.
+with ${\omega _{\max }} = 1.2$, ${\omega _{\min }} = 0.4$ generally taken. ${c_1}$ and ${c_2}$ are locally and {globally} learning factors that push each particle towards the locally and {globally} optimal positions, respectively. ${e_1}$ and ${e_2}$ are uniformly distributed random numbers in the range $[0,1]$.
 They are used to increase randomness and reduce the possibility of converging to an unexpected local optimum.

 \textit{Position Update Criterion:} Given the method of probability mapping, we use the sigmoid function to map speed to $[0,1]$ as the probability.
 This probability is the likelihood that the particle will take a value of 1 in the next step and can be expressed as